lewislee42/42events/data/featured/hackathon.md

 ad: '?'
 ---

-# Why should you join
+# Why should you join?
 ## Experience
 Gain insight into the world of Hackathons and level-up your experience in your resume.